vishwas1101/vishwas1101.github.io/_posts/2023-10-06-art-of-cooking-part-1.md

   - Cooking
 ---

-You know what they say, **'Cooking Like a King on a Bachelor's Budget'**—you probably haven't heard that one before because I just came up with it!
+Ever heard of the phrase, **'Cooking Like a King on a Bachelor's Budget'**?—you probably haven't because I just made it up!
 But trust me, it's not as crazy as it sounds.
 In this series of articles and *vegetarian/vegan* recipes, I'm here to spill the beans on how you can whip up low-effort delicious, nutritious meals without emptying your pockets.
+Say goodbye to the hassle of eating out and embrace the joy of home cooking that won't break the bank.
 So, let's dive in and uncover the secrets of eating like a king on a budget!

 ## Introduction